bwright70/Pi-in-the-Sky/README.md

 ### Final Function ###

-To make a Neutrally boyant aircraft that we can remotely control indoors
+To make a neutrally buoyant aircraft that we can remotely control.

 ### Code Planning ###